MRC-Epid-it24/intake24/docs/developer/testing.md

 ## Admin & Survey apps

-Frontends use Vue.js Jest implementation, so you can run tests with:
+Front-ends use Vue.js Jest implementation, so you can run tests with:

 ```sh
 pnpm test